cchamangwana/cchamangwana/README.md

 cchamangwana/cchamangwana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+# ✨ About Me
-👋 Hi, I’m @cchamangwana
+- 👋 Hi, I’m @cchamangwana
-👀 I’m a Web and Mobile Developer from Malawi
+- 👀 I’m a Web and Mobile Developer from Malawi
-🔭 I’m currently working at a startup building an e-learning application for youths but i'm available for Freelance projects / Job opportunities
+- 🔭 I’m currently working at a startup building an e-learning application for youths but i'm available for Freelance projects / Job opportunities

 ## 🌐 Socials: